WebView-CG/Compatibility-Data-Project/_features/updates_cadence.md

 ---
-title: Update cadence
+title: "Update cadence"
+description: "This section covers how often users can expect to see each WebView provider updated.
+The WebView provider can either be distributed with the application users are using, or it can be provided by the operating system."
+category: Platform level
+keywords: updates
+last_test_date: "2024-03-29"
+notes: ""
+links: {
+}
 ---
-# What does this updates cadence section cover?

-This section covers how often users can expect to see each WebView provider updated.
-The WebView provider can either be distributed with the application users are using, or it can be provided by the operating system.

-# How does it work on each WebView?

 ## WebView2

 TODO: Complete me!